 For me, being a sustainable fashion label is an ongoing journey that requires ongoing diligence, commitment and passion - and I love it when my customers join me on that journey!

 SIGN UP FOR UPDATES

 Be the first to know.
-Sign up for updates on the latest Bozena Jankowska new arrivals, news and events and receive a 10% discount on your first order.
+Sign up for the latest Bozena Jankowska new collections, news and events and receive a 10% discount on your first order.